 Who are Hoy Bikes?

 Hoy Bikes were launched in 2013, and as the name suggests are the range associated with Sir Chris Hoy, eleven-times world champion and six-times Olympic track cycling champion.
-Available exclusively at Evans Cycles, Hoy Bikes have always been a popular choice with parents looking for a well specified and competitively priced bike.
+Available exclusively at Evans Cycles, but now with many appearing secondhand on Ebay, Hoy Bikes have always been a popular choice with parents looking for a well specified and competitively priced bike.

 What type of bike is the Hoy Bonaly?